-Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more than 5% of our outstanding capital stock, have agreed to purchase approximately 7,669,250 shares of our common stock in this offering at the initial public offering price.
+Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more than 5% of our outstanding capital stock, have indicated an interest in purchasing an aggregate of \$100.0 million or more in shares of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any of these directors or stockholders, or any of these directors or stockholders may determine to purchase more, fewer or no shares in this offering.
 The underwriters will receive the same underwriting discounts and commissions on any shares purchased by these directors and stockholders as they will on any other shares sold to the public in this offering.